desyatkoff/dotfiles/README.md

 ## Description

 This repository stores my dotfiles that I personally use at the moment.
-It's very very minimal (almost default) and you can use this as a base config
+You can use this as a base config

 ## Screenshots
 ![](/demo/screenshot.png)